davidolufemi521/Port-Harcourt-Real-Estate-AI/README.md

 ## The Machine Learning Approach

-Several modeling directions were explored for rent estimation.
+Several modeling directions were explored for rent estimation, including:

-At first, the project focused on exact price prediction using regression models such as:
 - Linear Regression
 - Random Forest
 - Gradient Boosting

-However, due to dataset limitations like:
-- small sample size
-- duplicated patterns
-- inconsistent listing quality
-- missing important real-estate features

-exact-price prediction was not reliable enough for a user-facing product.

-So the deployed version was reframed into a **rent-band prediction system**.
+The final deployed version uses a **Gradient Boosting Regressor** trained on the cleaned raw dataset through a preprocessing pipeline.

+The model uses:
+- numeric features such as bedrooms, bathrooms, toilets, and size
+- categorical features such as neighborhood, furnishing, property type, and condition
+- automatic preprocessing with imputing and one-hot encoding inside the pipeline

-Instead of returning one exact rent figure, the app predicts a more realistic category such as:
+Instead of showing only one exact predicted value, the web app presents:
-- Budget
-- Lower Mid
-- Upper Mid
-- High End
-- Luxury
+- a central estimated rent
+- a practical fair market range around that estimate

-This makes the output more honest, more stable, and more useful for users.
+This makes the output more realistic and safer for user decision-making.

 ---

 ## Current Model Output

-The web app predicts a rent band and displays a practical rent range.
+The web app predicts:

-Current custom rent bands:
-- `Budget`: ₦0 - ₦1.5M
-- `Lower Mid`: ₦1.5M - ₦3M
-- `Upper Mid`: ₦3M - ₦5M
-- `High End`: ₦5M - ₦8M
-- `Luxury`: ₦8M+

-This is more useful than returning a fake-precise number from a small noisy dataset.
+- an estimated annual rent
+- a lower market bound
+- an upper market bound

+The displayed range is based on the model prediction:
+- lower bound: about `-20%`
+- upper bound: about `+25%`

+This helps users treat the result as a negotiation and market guidance tool, not as a perfectly exact valuation.

 ---

 ## Model Performance

-Because the dataset is relatively small and imperfect, the goal was not to chase unrealistic accuracy.

-The stronger result in practice was a band-based classification model rather than an exact-price regressor.
+After cleaning the data and removing duplicates, the model achieved approximately:

+- Holdout MAE: `₦1,800,525.51`
+- Holdout R²: `0.6105`
+- 5-Fold Cross-Validation MAE: `₦1,704,828.83`
+- 5-Fold Cross-Validation R²: `0.5874`

+These results are not perfect, but they are realistic for a small real-world property dataset with noisy listings.

 ### Why the Model Has Limits